jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Being loosely typed, Javascript would not enforce that ternary callbacks are used as selection handlers.
-Given that before a callback is made the application programmers must have provides a JSONPath selector for the locations in the document they are interested in, for most JSON formats the content alone will be sufficient.
+Given that before a callback is made the application programmers must have provided a JSONPath selector for the locations in the document they are interested in, for most JSON formats the content alone will be sufficient.
 The API design orders the callback parameters so that in most common cases a unary or binary function can